rvaiya/warpd/man.md

   work (e.g xcape).
 If you are in the habit of making unorthodox changes to your keymap (like remapping capslock to control/escape) you may want to try an evdev based remapper like keyd (https://github.com/rvaiya/keyd).

+- Cursor hiding on macOS relies on a hack that some programs ignore (e.g iTerm).
+  Consequently the original cursor will sometimes overlap warpd's.